40 SARI patients contracted COVID-19 without contact or international travel history

 What does your child think about the coronavirus lockdown: Send us their thoughts

-As per present evidence only two to three per cent of SARI cases may test positive for COVID-19, said an expert.
+As per present evidence, only two to three per cent of SARI cases may test positive for COVID-19, said an expert.

 The ICMR study was conducted to examine whether the coronavirus outbreak in the country had reached the community transmission stage.